 The Bureau of Labor Statistics lists respiratory therapy as 3rd in "The Best Jobs with an Associate Degree."
 The Bureau of Labor Statistics estimates employment growth of about 19 percent by 2022.

 The mission of the National Park College Respiratory Care Program is to offer a high quality respiratory care education in a learning environment that fosters critical thinking, encourages professional leadership, and instills a strong appreciation of ethical values and human diversity.
-Utilizing the standards established by the Committee on Accreditation for Respiratory Care (CoARC), the established curriculum provides students with the opportunity to develop the knowledge, skills, and attitudes necessary to be outstanding patient care providers
+Utilizing the standards established by the Commission on Accreditation for Respiratory Care (CoARC), the established curriculum provides students with the opportunity to develop the knowledge, skills, and attitudes necessary to be outstanding patient care providers

 Certificates and Degrees